Autism and Behavioural Science

 4. Work collaboratively with families, teams, service providers and the broader community to respond to the learning and behavioural needs of individuals with ASD.

-5. Design, implement and evaluate as part of a team, ABA-based transition plans for individuals with ASD.
+5. Design, implement and evaluate as part of a team, in consultation with stakeholders, ABA-based transition plans for individuals with ASD.

 6. Comply with established ethical principles and professional guidelines.

-7. Provide leadership in the promotion and provision of services to meet the needs of individuals with ASD and their families.
+7. Advocate and lead in the promotion and provision of services to meet the needs of individuals with ASD and their families.

-8. Evaluate empirical evidence in order to select appropriate interventions for individuals with ASD.
+8. Evaluate empirical evidence to select appropriate interventions for individuals with ASD.

 9. Identify and apply discipline-specific practices that contribute to the local and global community through social responsibility, economic commitment.